ADMISSIONS

 92%

-Hofstra Law School Tuition & Fees
+Hofstra Law School Tuition and Fees

 Hofstra Law strives to provide exceptional value to our students while minimizing financial barriers to a world-class legal education.
 For more information about tuition and fees, visit the Hofstra University Bursar webpage.

-2025-2026 Hofstra Law Program Cost of Attendance
+2026-2027 Hofstra Law Program Cost of Attendance

-Additional information regarding how the cost of attendance is calculated, as well as COA component definitions, can be found on the Calculating Cost of Attendance definitions page.
+Additional information regarding how the COA is calculated, as well as COA component definitions, can be found on the Calculating Cost of Attendance definitions page.
+Please contact the Law School’s Office of Financial Aid with any questions about the COA.

 | Living on Own | Living on Campus | Living With Family | ||||